rrbhanderi05/abdul-soda-shop/README.md

 - Handling the `ValueError` exception during list operations.

 ---
-*Developed by Rushi Bhanderi as part of a 90-day GitHub sprint.*
+*Developed by Rushikesh Bhanderi as part of a 90-day GitHub sprint.*